miguelmota/ethereum-development-with-go-book/en/swarm-download/README.md

+---
+description: Tutorial on downloadig files from swarm in Go.
+---

 # Downloading Files from Swarm

 In the [previous section](../swarm-upload) we uploaded a hello.txt file to swarm and in return we got a manifest hash.